NickGrunert/master-thesis/modules/02_algorithm.typ

     It is conceivable that further experimentation with the algorithms parameter may yield favorable outcomes; nevertheless, preliminary tests have demonstrated a strong correlation between the quality of the algorithms and the values of this parameter.
     It appears that achieving satisfactory results is an unfeasible task.

-    @fig:dbscan presents illustrative results of the DBSCAN algorithm on three disparate surfaces, yielding suboptimal outcomes in each instance.
+    @fig:dbscan presents illustrative results of the #abr("DBSCAN") algorithm on three disparate surfaces, yielding suboptimal outcomes in each instance.
     Note that the label -1 is given to all points considered noise @dbscan2.
     The surface utilised in @fig:dbscan:a is comprised of three surfaces that have been erroneously merged.
     Nonetheless, the algorithm proved incapable of identifying this particular instance and instead labeled 17 different surfaces.